Welcome to this Zipaquira, Colombia travel guide.

 Zipaquira has gained some notoriety on the travel path as it is home to an underground Cathedral made entirely out of salt.

-In terms of authentic destinations in Colombia, this one is very unique!
+There are other places you can see such as Guatavita but in terms of authentic destinations in Colombia, this one is very unique!

 Whilst this is the main reason people visit, there are also lots more to do including a visit to the main plaza, a stunning cathedral, and more.